joe-cheung/joe-cheung.github.io/_posts/2020-12-31-Bitcoin-Whitepaper.md

 wordcount: 4019
 ---

-*\[Epistemic status: just trying to understand the Bitcoin whitepaper.
+*Epistemic status: just trying to understand the Bitcoin whitepaper.
 The first 12 headings correspond to the parts in the whitepaper.
 My investment advice would be to invent a time machine to beat Satoshi.
-[Eliezer Yudkowsky](https://www.facebook.com/yudkowsky/posts/10156147605134228) on Bitcoin as [Pascal's mugging](https://en.wikipedia.org/wiki/Pascal%27s_mugging), "If you can't manage to not regret having not bought Bitcoin even though you knew about it when it was $1, you shouldn't ever buy anything except index funds because you are not psychologically suited to survive investing."\]*
+[Eliezer Yudkowsky](https://www.facebook.com/yudkowsky/posts/10156147605134228) on Bitcoin as [Pascal's mugging](https://en.wikipedia.org/wiki/Pascal%27s_mugging): if you can't manage to not regret having not bought Bitcoin even though you knew about it when it was $1, you shouldn't ever buy anything except index funds because you are not psychologically suited to survive investing.*

-1. TOC
-{:toc}

 Inspired by Ben Reinhardt’s [Seminal Paper Club](https://benjaminreinhardt.com/seminal-paper-club/), I wanted to read more seminal papers starting with Satoshi Nakamoto’s Bitcoin whitepaper [*<span class="underline">Bitcoin: A Peer-to-Peer Electronic Cash System</span>*](https://bitcoin.org/bitcoin.pdf).
 It’s surprisingly short (9 pages) and readable, definitely recommended.